rutu-sh/bootstrapping-with-kubernetes/src/chapter-1/architecture_bts.md

 ![](./assets/k8s_example_scenario_1.drawio.svg)

-*It must be noted that you can run the data plane components on the Master Node as well.*
+*It must be noted that you can run the data plane components on the Master Node as well.
+I'm not showing that for the sake of simplicity.*

 <br>